smarie/python-pytest-steps/docs/index.md

 ## 3. Combining with `pytest-harvest`

+### a- Enhancing the raw results table

 You might already use [`pytest-harvest`](https://smarie.github.io/python-pytest-harvest/) to turn your tests into functional benchmarks.
 When you combine it with `pytest_steps` you end up with one row in the synthesis table **per step**.
 For example:

 | test_id                      | status   |   duration_ms | ________step_name_   |   algo_param | dataset       |    accuracy |
 |------------------------------|----------|---------------|----------------------|--------------|---------------|-------------|